piagja/simple-synthwave-website/README.md

 Just clone the project and run index.html

-The pictures has free copyrights!
+The pictures and images has free copyrights!

 ## Pics
 #### Desktop